Manage your debt with a debt management plan

-A Debt Management Plan (DMP) is an informal agreement between you and your creditors to pay back your debts at a more affordable rate.
+A Debt Management Plan (DMP) is an informal agreement with your creditors to repay your debts at an affordable rate.

 A DMP may be right for you if:

-- You can make some payments toward your debts, but not the full amount creditors expect.
+• You can pay something, but not the full amount

-- You need temporary relief because full repayments are not affordable right now.
+• You need temporary relief from full repayments

-With a DMP, your monthly payments are reduced to an affordable level, giving you space to breathe while still working towards becoming debt-free.
+With a DMP, payments drop to a level you can afford while you work towards becoming debt-free.

 One Affordable Monthly Payment